fffonion/lua-resty-openssl/README.md

 Other possible `type`s are `Ed25519`, `X25519`, `Ed448` and `X448`.
 No additional parameters
 can be set during key generation for those keys.

-2. A `string` of private or public key in PEM, DER or JWK format text; optionally accpet a table `opts` to explictly load `format` and key `type`.
+2. Pass a `string` of private or public key in PEM, DER or JWK format text; optionally accpet a table `opts` to explictly load `format` and key `type`.
 When loading a key in PEM format, `passphrase` or `passphrase_cb` may be provided to decrypt the key.